The Mahabharata, Book 04

 For thy grace and for thy mercy every joy on earth be thine,

-Since thou bid'st me name my wishes, this the boon I ask
+Since thou bid'st me name my wishes, this the boon I ask of thee,

 That my gracious lord Yudhishthir once again be bondage-free!